open-mmlab/mmaction2/docs/en/get_started.md

 ### Install on CPU-only platforms

-MMAction2 can be built for CPU only environment.
+MMAction2 can be built for CPU-only environment.
 In CPU mode you can train, test or inference a model.

 Some functionalities are gone in this mode, usually GPU-compiled ops.
-But don't worry, almost all models in MMAction2 don't depends on these ops.
+But don't worry, almost all models in MMAction2 don't depend on these ops.